myelintek/documentation/user/dataset.rst

 #) Click on the *IMPORT* button.

     .. image:: /_static/imgs/user/dataset/copy_dataset_1.png
-        :width: 480
+        :width: 300

 .. note::
-    The cloned dataset will belong to the current project and accessible by the labs and pipeline in the same project.
+    The cloned dataset will belong to the current project and be accessible by the labs and pipeline in the same project.

 Delete a Dataset
 ================